[separator headline=”h2″ title=”Bad Sectors (No Metadata Issues)”]

 The basic unit of data storage on a device is referred to as a ‘sector’.
-In most cases, a sector contains 512 bytes of information (equivalent in size to a text message containing 512 characters).
+Historically, a sector on a hard drive contains 512 bytes of information (equivalent in size to a text message containing 512 characters).
 Modern drives can use larger-sized basic storage blocks, equivalent in size to 8 traditionally-sized sectors.

 Each sector has a unique address, and this is how your system keeps track of where each file (or part of a file) is stored.
-Files will usually span a number of sectors, in some cases adjacent to each other and in other cases fragmented (non-adjacent)..
+Files will usually span a number of sectors, in some cases adjacent to each other and in other cases fragmented (non-adjacent).

 All hard drives contain an inherent quantity of bad (i.e. unusable) sectors when they leave the factory.
-The drive maintains a list of these unusable locations, and will never attempt to store data at these locations.
+The drive maintains a list of these unusable locations and will never attempt to store data in these locations.

 As time goes by during the working life of a hard drive, more sectors will become unreliable and unusable due to what are most easily described as ‘wear and tear’ effects related to the platter surface(s) in the hard drive.
-In this case, the read/write mechanism is properly functioning, though the actual storage medium has degraded.
-The hard drive also keeps track of these bad sectors.
+In this case, the read/write mechanism is properly functioning, though the disk surface has degraded.
+The hard drive also keeps track of these developing bad sectors.

-The effect of proliferation of bad sectors will depend on what data is stored on those sectors, and may range from ‘blue-screen’ crash to clicking sounds from the drive.
+The effect of proliferation of bad sectors will depend on what data is stored on those sectors and may range from ‘drive not recognised’ messages to clicking sounds from the drive.

 This is usually a resolvable failure, though the time required for data recovery varies directly with the quantity of bad sectors present, and their location on the hard drive.